mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 <!-- The challenges of helping participants increase their confidence and commitment in program participation are explored in the the following descriptions detailing specific activities which were added to the program. -->

 ### Link section to next chapter

+This chapter was organised in part around starting processes and practices and tool use which  emerged from this starting point.
+This distinction is fluid as some tools and processes which emerged in community practice, prove to be sucessful and which are then adopted as a suggested process for the next iteration of the design.

+This process of assimilation is discussed in final discussion chapter -  along with x, y and z?

 We can note tension of restricting user choice in order to create more "visible anchor points" to increase potential for increasing the agency of learners.
 Like swimming in a protected pool rather than in the sea.
 This tension is explored more in following chapter.